kernelci/kernelci-core/doc/collection-test-group.rst

 POST
 ****

-.. http:post:: /test/suite
+.. http:post:: /test/group

- Create a new test suite as defined in the JSON data.
+ Create a new test group as defined in the JSON data.
 The request will be accepted and, if test cases have been specified in the JSON data, it will begin to parse the data.

- If saving the test suite has success, it will return the associated ID value.
+ If saving the test group has success, it will return the associated ID value.

- For more info on all the required JSON request fields, see the :ref:`test suite schema for POST requests <schema_test_suite_post>`.
+ For more info on all the required JSON request fields, see the :ref:`test group schema for POST requests <schema_test_group_post>`.

- :reqjson string name: The name of the test suite.
+ :reqjson string name: The name of the test group.
  :reqjson string build_id: The ID of the build report used for testing.
  :reqjson string version: The version of the JSON schema format.